A moment in History

 The east was controlled by the Soviet Union.

-They wished to escaping communist oppression, lack of freedom, and economic hardship for better opportunities in West.
+They fled to escape the oppression, lack of freedom, and economic hardship for better opportunities in West.

-This was mostly young people, skilled workers, and professionals, threatening East Germany’s economic viability.
+This was mostly young people, educated, skilled workers, and professionals.
+This threatening East Germany’s economic viability.

 This prompted the creation of the Berlin Wall, a border barrier surrounding West Berlin.

-These border fortifications were a physical manifestation of what Winston Churchill called the Iron Curtain.
+The fortifications of the inner German border and Berlin Wall were physical manifestations of what Winston Churchill called the Iron Curtain.

 The time from from 1947 to 1991 was known as “The Cold War”